skrattaren/apf.rst/apf.rst

 + [p.
 289] Nac Mac Feegle legal battlecries.

-  "Twelve hundred angry men!" comes from the film title "`Twelve Angry Men`_".
+  "Twelve hundred angry men!" comes from the film title **Twelve Angry Men**.

   "We ha' the law on oour side!" *This* phrase, OTOH, has been used so often that if there was ever an original source (which there probably wasn't), it's long gone.
 Chalk it up as a cliche.

-  "The law's made to tak' care o' raskills!" is an almost verbatim quote from "`The Mill on the Floss`_" by George Elliot, who spelt "rascals" like that all the time.
+  "The law's made to tak' care o' raskills!" is an almost verbatim quote from **The Mill on the Floss** by George Elliot, who spelt "rascals" like that all the time.
 Note that in *that* book "take care of" means "deal with".
 The Feegles seem to be using it to mean "protect"...